blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 - Practices
 	- Raaja Yoga / Ashtaanga Yoga / Classical Yoga / Sahaja Maarga (Path of Meditation)
 		- A term used by Swami Vivekaananda to mean the practice of Yoga
+	- Other Hindu Yogas
+		- Tantra Yoga (In Shakta and Shaiva Traditions)
 	- Buddhist Yoga
 	- Jain Yoga
+	- Other
+		- Hatha Yoga (They Yoga of Physical Force)
+		- Laya Yoga (The Yoga of Meditative Absorption)
+		- Kundalini Yoga (The Yoga of Body Energy)

 Five Elements in Human Body